scikit-build/scikit-build-core/docs/getting_started.md

 CMake from searching for both `C` and `CXX` compilers (the default).

 You'll need to handle the generation of files by NumPy directly at the moment.
 A helper (similar to scikti-build classic) might be added in the future.
-On macOS, you may need to set the Fortran compiler and C compiler to different toolchains with `CC=clang FC=gfortran`.
+You'll need gfortran on macOS.

 ````